pandas-dev/pandas/doc/source/getting_started/intro_tutorials/03_subset_data.rst

     class_23 = titanic[titanic["Pclass"].isin([2, 3])]
     class_23.head()

-Similar to the conditional expression, the ``isin`` conditional function returns a ``True`` for each row the values are in the provided list.
+Similar to the conditional expression, the :func:`~Series.isin` conditional function returns a ``True`` for each row the values are in the provided list.
 To filter the rows based on such a function, use the conditional function inside the selection brackets ``[]``.
 In this case, the condition inside